zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-update.md

 ---
 Title: Bulk Update in EF Core | Optimize the way you update your entities
-MetaDescription: Efficiently update Entity Framework data with EF Core Bulk Update Extensions.
-Customize options to update large numbers of entities with ease, compatible with all EF versions including EF Core 7, 6, 5, 3, and EF6.
-Optimize your database operations - try it now.
+MetaDescription: The BulkUpdate method is the most flexible way to update your entities in EF Core.
+It allows you to customize how your entities will be updated, such as by specifying a custom key, updating only a few properties, and much more. - try it now.
-LastMod: 2025-05-11
+LastMod: 2025-05-15
 ---

 # Bulk Update /n Easily customize and optimize your entity updates in EF Core now